 Forex slippage occurs when a market order is executed or a stop-loss closes the position at a different rate than set in the order.

-Any designated unit of time in which trading takes place.
+TIme frames refer to any designated unit of time in which trading takes place.
 One candle can involve for example one month of information, or one day, one minute (MN, W1, D1, M1), etc.

 Feeling confused?
 Check out our educational articles on forex trading.